 How is this vaccine given?

 This vaccine is given in a series of shots.
 The first shot is usually given when the child is 2 months old.
 The booster shots are then given at 4 months, 6 months, and 15 to 18 months of age.
-Your child's individual booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by the health department of the state you live in.

 What happens if I miss a dose?